simonescaccia/Autonomous-Dog-Feeder/README.md

 ### Collected data velocity, variability and variety

-- Food data: the velocity of the data is one sample every 30 seconds, but only after the food is served and until there is food in the bowl, otherwise the data is not sampled (variability).
-The variety of data goes from the weight of a single meal, specified by the dog owner, to 0 g.
+- Food data: the velocity of the data is one sample every 30 seconds, but only if the bowl is not empty and the dog has eaten something, otherwise the data is not collected (variability).
+The variety of data goes from the weight of a single meal, specified by the dog owner, to 0 g excluded.
 Peaks in the weight of the food can be caused by the dog pressing the bowl while eating.
-- Water data: the velocity of the data is one sample every 30 seconds, at any time (variability).
-The variety of data goes from the capacity of the bowl, defined by the vendor of the autonomous dog feeder, to 0 L. Peaks in the weight of the water can be caused by the dog pressing the bowl while drinking.
+- Water data: the velocity of the data is one sample every 30 seconds, but only if the dog has drunk something, otherwise the data is not collected (variability).
+The variety of data goes from the capacity of the bowl, defined by the vendor of the autonomous dog feeder, to 0 L excluded.
+Peaks in the weight of the water can be caused by the dog pressing the bowl while drinking.

 ### Data analysis